drteeth/elixir-es-cqrs/slides.md

 * Validations - Simple and fast only - No DB/ No Blocking
 * Error or list of events (probably involving the aggregate)
-* Must be idempotent so they can be retried

 ---
 class: